davetang/learning_singularity/README.md

 [SingularityCE](https://sylabs.io/singularity/).
 Most of my notes here were written before I knew about the fork and are based on using SingularityCE.

-The Hellow World example works the same for `apptainer`.
+The Hello World example works the same for `apptainer`.

 ```console
 wget https://github.com/apptainer/apptainer/releases/download/v1.2.5/apptainer_1.2.5_amd64.deb